Free U.S. shipping with code FREE · 30-day returns · Visit our Maui showroom →

 Oahu

 Waikiki is the most resort-casual environment in Hawaii.
-You’ll see everything from swimwear on the street (not the local move, but it happens constantly) to cocktail dresses at the nicer hotels.
 Honolulu has real business districts and the most formal dining options in the state.
 A nicer aloha shirt and decent shorts work for almost everything, but Oahu is the one island where you might get some use out of pressed slacks for a dinner reservation.

 Maui

 Maui skews slightly upscale on the resort side — the Wailea strip has the most expensive hotels in the state — but it’s still island casual everywhere.
 The one Maui-specific thing to know: the road to Hana runs through rainforest, and the North Shore near Paia gets real rain.
-A packable rain layer is useful here even in summer.
 And Haleakala, at 10,023 feet, requires a real warm layer for the summit regardless of what the beach temperature is doing.
 This isn’t negotiable.

 Kauai